Sign up to our Newsletter

 Tips for Writing a Concise Personal Statement for Law School

-So, the quick answer to how long your personal statement should be for law school is around two pages double-spaced or close to your page limit.
-However, meeting your page limit should not involve repeating information, adding unnecessary language to lengthen your essay, or rearing off-topic.
+The quick answer to how long your personal statement should be for law school is around two pages, double-spaced, or close to the page limit.
+However, meeting your page limit should not involve repeating information, adding unnecessary language to lengthen your essay, or veering off-topic.

-If your school does not have a strict word count, you have more freedom to write a longer personal statement, but you should only do so if you feel it’s necessary.
+If the school you’re applying to has no strict word count, you can write a longer personal statement.
+However, only do this if necessary.
 Otherwise, stick to their recommended guidelines.

 Start By Brainstorming

-Before you start writing, take some time to reflect on your personal and professional experiences, interests, and goals.
+Before the writing phase, reflect on your personal and professional experiences, interests, and goals.

 Consider what sets you apart from other applicants and what you hope to achieve with your legal education.
 Jot down all of your ideas so you can pick the best experiences to talk about.